StephanErb/aurora/docs/features/sla-metrics.md

 The Aurora SLA feature is by default only enabled for service (non-cron) production jobs (`"production=True"` in your `.aurora` config).
-It can be enabled for non-production services via the scheduler command line flag `-sla_non_prod_metrics`.
+It can be enabled for non-production services by an operator via the scheduler command line flag `-sla_non_prod_metrics`.

 Counters that track SLA measurements are computed periodically within the scheduler.
 The individual instance metrics are refreshed every minute (configurable via